vuestorefront/vue-storefront/packages/core/docs/shopify/use-product.md

 # useProduct composable

-`useProduct` composition API function is responsible, as it's name suggests for interactions with products from your eCommerce.
-This function returns following values:
+`useProduct` composition API function is responsible, as its name suggests, for interactions with products from your eCommerce.
+This function returns the following values:

-- `search` - a main querying function that is used to query products from eCommerce platform and populate the `products` object with the result.
+- `search` - the main querying function that is used to query products from the eCommerce platform and populate the `products` object with the result.
 Every time you invoke this function API request is made.
 This method accepts a single `params` object.
     - The `params` has the following options:
         - `id` (String) The id of the product to fetch.
             ```javascript